g3rv4/g3rv4.com/_posts/2022-04-05-using-shamir-secret-sharing.md

 I built a console app that lets you generate the shares and reconstruct them.
 You can see the code [here](https://github.com/g3rv4/SecretSplitter).

 Now, this is all critical information... so you'd need to trust me and trust whoever wrote SecretSharingDotNet (and all my dependencies).
 That's a very high ask, so I wanted to provide folks with the ability to run this without having to trust me... and I think Docker has a neat trick.
-When you execute a container, you can pass `--network-none`.
+When you execute a container, you can pass `--network none`.
 That ensures it can't send anything to the outer world.

 ### Requirements